leilaicruz/Experimental_Journal/docs/README.md

-# Experimental progress :unlock: :gem:
+# Experimental progress 🥼 🦠

-This is the documentation of my lab journal [1] :smile:
+This is the documentation of my lab journal [1] 😍🎉

 ## What is this?